-The lay-led Torah Study group began in October 1998, and marks its 18th (chai) birthday in October.
+The lay-led Torah Study group began in October 1998, and marks its 19th year in 2017.
 The group meets monthly on a Saturday morning at 10:30.
-We started with "In the beginning..." and over the past 18 years have delved into the first three books of the Torah.
+We started with "In the beginning..." and over the past 19 years have delved into the first three books of the Torah.
 These gatherings are very much cooperative and stimulating (ad)ventures in learning - new participants are welcome at any time, and members can attend one or many sessions.

 The Torah portion we study always sparks lively discussion that unfolds on several levels, from the literal meaning to multiple interpretations from our tradition to associations that we in the 21st century bring to the text.
 At our October 15, 2016, meeting we continue with Numbers 31.
 The fascinating journey continues.

 Genesis and Exodus were more or less familiar territory; nevertheless, more than a decade was spent reading and talking about the stories, miracles, lessons, puzzles, inconsistencies, revelations, and inspirations contained therein.
 Leviticus, by contrast, was “all those boring laws,” to quote one participant.
 We were so wrong.
 With its detailed descriptions of sacrifices and proscriptions, among other things, Leviticus offered fascinating insights into the lives and thoughts of the ancient Hebrews; its verses have stimulated some of the most interesting discussions ever.
 Now we continue with Numbers!

 We use several different English translations, keeping the Hebrew text close at hand.
 Our pace is slow and our discussions lively as we discuss the various levels of meaning, and in particular how the text does or does not relate to us today.
 We have no set objective or time frame, and proceed as the discussion requires.
 No preparation is necessary - we read and we discuss.
 Please join us; new participants are always welcome.
 The study dates for 2017-2018 can be found on the Calendar.